-And as painful and scary as it feels the more bricks we are encouraged and soothed by the increasing volume of our inner voice.
+And as painful and scary as it feels, the more bricks that fall, the more we are encouraged and soothed by the increasing volume of our inner voice.

 Walking away from the rubble we gain the strength to start anew.
 In some other place where the ground is stable and we adore the view.